 However, DeFi has a transparent operation of lending and borrowing in the form of crypto assets via decentralized applications for financial services.
 DeFi is built on 3 major things:

 The Decentralised finance applications or DeFi apps or dApps are software applications associated with a series of smart contracts.
 Here, the smart contracts act as a middleman that holds the crypto assets such as USD coin, Ether coin, Tether coin, Bitcoin, etc. The prominent factor of dApps is that they are built on open blockchain networks that enable participation from all around the world.

 While using DeFi, crypto owners can lend or borrow the coins without involving any intermediary.
 In this manner, the whole amount of interest against the loan goes directly to the lender.

-DeFi works on blockchain technology, a global network, and people from diverse locations can use it.
+DeFi works on blockchain development, a global network, and people from diverse locations can use it.
 It allows peer-to-peer digital transactions and instantaneous and borderless transactions.
 DeFi facilitates payment blockchains that improve the existing payment systems.

 With DeFi, you can easily use, access, audit, upgrade, and develop financial services.
 There is no denying that DeFi is becoming one of the advantageous web3 applications solely focusing on making the transactions transparent and presenting prolific opportunities for financial systems.

 Are you looking to bring your vision to life on the web3 stack?
 Our team of top web3 developers can help you turn your dream into a reality.
 Contact us today and let's build the future together.